 Many people think a broken leg or arm will always heal.
 They think it can simply be set in a plaster cast, and after several weeks all will be well.
 Not necessarily so!
 Sometimes broken bones and compound fractures can be extremely severe in a rear-end collision, leading to prolonged medical complications like secondary infections and internal injuries to organs.
 Incorrectly fused bones can cause lifelong limb deformity.
 Even if a bone heals correctly, the patient may continue to experience decreased functionality resulting in lost wages and diminished future employment.

 Because rear-end collisions are sudden, unexpected and violent, the days immediately following a crash can be disorienting and confusing.
 It’s important that you are not alone during this time.
 It’s also critical that you understand all your options for treatment and financial compensation.
-Let Louisiana attorney Chris Roy be your advocate and fight for the legal rights that you deserve.
+Let Alexandria, Louisiana personal injury attorney Chris Roy be your advocate and fight for the legal rights that you deserve.
 For a free consultation on your Louisiana car accident, contact Chris at (318) 228-1465.